What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

 \textbf{Why bidirectional reachability?} Most computers today are on branches off the core, behind \ac{NAT} or in the cloud.
-While such computers are useful as Internet clients, they provide services to the core or to peers only through the core.
-Individual computers use protocols such as STUN~\cite{Rosenberg03a} that rendezvous through the core, or UPnP~\cite{Miller01a} or PMP~\cite{Cheshire13d} that reconfigure a NAT on the core.
+While such computers are useful as Internet clients, they are second-class servers.
+NAT'ed computers may use protocols such as STUN~\cite{Rosenberg03a} to rendezvous through the core, or UPnP~\cite{Miller01a} or PMP~\cite{Cheshire13d} that reconfigure a NAT on the core.
 Huge services run in the cloud by leasing public IP addresses from the cloud operator or importing their own (BYOIP).

-Similarly, services may be operated as many computers behind a single public IP address with load balancing or IP anycast~\cite{Partridge93a}, perhaps with cloud-based address translation~\cite{Greenberg09a}.
+Similarly, services may be implemented as many computers that share a single public IP address with load balancing or IP anycast~\cite{Partridge93a}, perhaps with cloud-based address translation~\cite{Greenberg09a}.
 Computers with only application-level availability are also not fully part of the Internet core.